ArtemkaGoldMan/estate-hub/README.md

    - Option to manage user information and preferences.

 6. **Admin Panel**
-   - Full management of the platform’s properties, user roles, and other administrative settings.
+   - Full management of the platform's properties, user roles, and other administrative settings.
    - Tools for monitoring listings, flagging inappropriate content, and managing users.

 ---